 Blue Oatgrass is a perennial clump forming ornamental grass that forms a mound of spiky, silvery blue foliage that resemble a miniature water fountain.
-Stems (culms) grown 12 to 40 inches in height and are erect.
+Stems (culms) grow 12 to 40 inches in height and are erect.

 Sheaths & Ligules: Leaf sheaths are open to their base, auricles absent, ligules are truncate to rounded, 0.5 to 1.5 mm, almost as long as wide.
 Most blades rise from single congested sheath area low on the culm.
 The sheath may have fine whitish marginal hair.

 Inflorescence: Rising above the foliage in early June on flowering stems that can reach two feet above the foliage are the wispy oats-like seed panicles that turn a straw-color when mature.
 Panicles are 3 to 8 inches long, narrow, branched, with each branch having 3 to 7 spikelets.
 Side branches of the panicle have fine hair.

 Spikelets: Spikelets are compressed, 10 to 14 mm long, usually with 3 florets but there can be 5.
 The glumes are not equal in size, the lower 7 to 10 mm and the upper 10 to 12 mm in length, almost as long as the spikelet.
 They are 1 to 3 veined.
 The lowest lemmas are 7 to 12 mm long, 3 to 5 veined with pointed, toothed tips and an awn about 15 mm long which is twisted with a sharp bend.
 Florets have 3 anthers.